If you’re interested in installing IIPImage on your own servers, you should read this section first.

 Basically IIPImage is a client/server system which will require the installation of the IIPImage server on your host machine and the use of one of our viewers on your web page.
 Images can be in either TIFF or JPEG2000 format.

 The IIPImage server is a feature-rich high performance imaging server designed for streaming extremely high resolution images.
-In addition, it is capable of handling advanced image features such as 16 bit colour depth, CIELAB colorimetric images and scientific imagery such as multispectral or hyperspectral images.
+In addition, it is capable of handling advanced image features such as 16 and 32 bit colour depths, CIELAB colorimetric images and scientific imagery such as multispectral or hyperspectral images.
 It is cross platform and works on Linux, Mac OS X, Windows, Solaris and various other UNIX type systems.
 You can either download a pre-built binary for your platform or compile yourself.